Jc11235/ML_Class_Jupyter_Demos/README.md

 Before you start, download the project by clicking the green download button above.
-Once it's downloaded, unzip the file and place it in you Desktop.
+Once it's downloaded, unzip the file and place it in your Desktop.

 ## Start a local Jupyter server via Anaconda
 1. Download Anaconda ( https://www.anaconda.com/distribution/ )